 Burgess Cellars was founded in 1972 making this one of the older privately owned continuously operating wineries in Napa Valley.
 Burgess Cellars was owned by the Burgess family and was founded by Napa wine making pioneer Tom Burgess.
 Tom was a former air force pilot whose assignments included flying Project Gemini astronauts around.
-While he was stationed at nearby Travis AFB he would use his time off to explore the surrounding country including the still under-the-radar at the time, Napa Valley.
+While he was stationed at nearby Travis AFB, he would use his time off to explore the surrounding country including the still under-the-radar at the time, Napa Valley.

 Two of his children eventually took over the operations; Steven was the President of the winery and James was the vineyard manager.
 Founding winemaker, Bill Sorenson made the first vintage in 1972 through to 2012.
-In today’s wine making world in the Napa Valley where winemakers often spend just a few years at a winery before moving onto another winery – it is noteworthy that Bill spent some 40+ years at one winery.
+In today’s wine making world in Napa Valley where winemakers often spend just a few years at a winery before moving onto another winery – it is noteworthy that Bill spent some 40+ years at one winery.
 It is also interesting to note that several vintages in the late 1970s/early 1980s were in part produced from purchased fruit from select hillsides around the valley including from Spring Mountain and Atlas Peak.
 The reason for this is that many of the old vines on the property were replanted in 1978.

-A map that used to hang in the barrel room listed approximately 20-25 wineries that were in existence in the Napa Valley in 1972.
-By our count approximately 70 Napa wineries who were producing in 1979 are still producing today and by the late 1980’s the numbers were starting to increase dramatically.
-How things have changed since then with now 1,100+ commercial wine producers in the Napa Valley (of which about 500 are physical bonded locations).
+A map that used to hang in the barrel room listed approximately 20-25 wineries that were in existence in Napa Valley in 1972.
+By our count approximately 70 Napa wineries who were producing in 1979 are still producing today and by the late 1980s the numbers were starting to increase dramatically.
+How things have changed since then with now 1,100+ commercial wine producers in Napa Valley (of which about 500 are physical bonded locations).

-The 30 acre estate vineyard (next to the winery) for many years was called 1880 Estate Vineyard.
-Today it is known as the Sorenson Vineyard, renamed in honor of winemaker Bill Sorenson who crafted the Burgess wines for several decades until 2012.
-Burgess used to own a larger piece of land called Haymaker Vineyard on Howell Mountain higher up and east of the winery location (31 acres planted to vines including Petit Verdot, Petite Sirah, Malbec and Cabernet Franc – 1200 feet in elevation).
+The 30-acre estate vineyard (next to the original winery in Deer Park) for many years was called 1880 Estate Vineyard.
+Today it is known as the Sorenson Vineyard, renamed in honor of winemaker Bill Sorenson who crafted the Burgess wines for four plus decades until 2012.
+Burgess used to own a larger piece of land called Haymaker Vineyard on Howell Mountain higher up and east of the winery location with 31 acres planted to vines including Petit Verdot, Petite Sirah, Malbec and Cabernet Franc at 1200 feet in elevation.
 They purchased this vineyard in 1987 and planted it to vines for the first time a year later.
-In 1979 they purchased the Triere Vineyard, a sizable piece of property in what is now the Oak Knoll District (southern part of the valley) but eventually sold that to focus on their two mountain properties.
-They neither purchase fruit nor sell any fruit from their vineyards.
+This vineyard was not included when the Burgess family sold their winery in 2020.

-Current Ownership
+Current Stewards

 In September 2020 Burgess Cellars sold to Lawrence Wine Estates, overseen by Memphis based Gaylon Lawrence Jr., a principal investor in one of the country’s largest agricultural businesses, The Lawrence Group (based in Arkansas).
 And the other owner of record in the sale was Carlton McCoy – Master Sommelier and current CEO of Heitz Cellar.

 The deal included a majority of Burgess’s assets including the brand, the winery and tasting room and the estate vineyard.
-However, the sale did not include the Haymaker Vineyard and this is still owned by the Burgess family.
+However, the sale did not include the Haymaker Vineyard, and this is still owned by the Burgess family.
 The Lawrence Group owns property in Florida, Illinois, Missouri, Arkansas and Mississippi and also is diversified into banking services.
 In Napa Valley, Lawrence Wine Estates also owns Heitz Cellar, Haynes Vineyard in Coombsville, Demeine Estates, Ink Grade wines and Stony Hill Winery.

 Lawrence is also a majority partner in the ownership of most of Mare Island to the south of the Napa Valley.
 See our review on this website of Heitz Cellar for additional details including Gaylon’s ‘proprietor profile’.